 Natural gas plays a vital role in achieving Colorado’s low-carbon energy future.
 Protecting energy choice is a key driver of our economy and helps families thrive.
 A diverse mix of energy sources, including natural gas, works together to provide affordable, reliable, and efficient energy that we can count on today and for generations to come.
-Coloradans should have the ability to choose the energy source that is best for their needs.
+About 70% of Colorado households count on natural gas to keep their family warm and secure.
+(EIA)

 Coloradans Support Energy Choice